vdzhorov/ansible-role-redis/README.md

 3-node setup at minimum since we want to reach our Redis quorum and have proper switching between Redis masters.

+### Before you begin

+Configure your vars in vars/main.yml.

 ### Deployment

 This is a very simple role for Redis and Redis-Sentinel.
 Basically, you will need to do something like this when you have your prerequisites installed: